 Chemically, in fact, you can do that.
 Chemically, it's possible to make a molecule called IPTG, which is a galactoside analog.

 And, what it does is this molecule here which I'll just sketch very quickly here, it's a sulfur there, and you can see vaguely similar, this is able to be an inducer.

-It'll induce beta-gal, but not a substrate.
+It'll induce beta-gal, but its not a substrate.
 It won't get digested.

 So, it'll stick around as long as you want.
-It's also very convenient to use a molecule that was developed called exgal.

-Ex-gal again has a sugar moiety, and then it also has this kind of a funny double ring here, which is a chlorine, and a bromine, and etc. And, this guy here is not an inducer.
-It's not capable of being induced, of inducing betagalactosidase expression.
+It's also very convenient to use a molecule that was developed called X-gal.
+X-gal again has a sugar moiety, and then it also has this kind of a funny double ring here, which is a chlorine, and a bromine, and etc. And, this guy here is not an inducer.
+It's not capable of being induced, of inducing beta-galactosidase expression.

 But, it is a substrate.
 It will be broken down by the enzyme, and rather neatly when it's broken down it turns blue.
 These two chemicals turned out to be very handy in trying to work out the regulation of the lack operon.

 So, if I, instead of adding lactose, if I think about adding IPTG, my inducer, when I add IPTG I'm going to get beta-gal produced.
 When I don't have IPTG, I won't produce beta-gal.
 But then I don't have a problem of this getting used up.
 So now, what kind of a mutant might I look for?

 I might look for a mutant that even in the absence of the inducer, IPTG, still produces a lot of beta-gal.
 Now, I can also look for mutants that no matter what never produce beta-gal, right?
+But, what would they likely be?
+They'd likely be structural mutations affecting the coding sequence of beta-gal, right?
 Those will happen.
 I can collect mutations that cause the E coli never to produce beta-gal.

 But that's not as interesting as collecting mutations that block the repression that cause beta-gal to be produced all of the time.
 So, how would I find such a mutant?
 I want to find a mutant that's producing a lot of beta-gal even when there's no IPTG.
 So, let's place some E coli on a plate.
 Should we put IPTG on a plate?
 No, so no IPTG.

 What do I look for?
 How do I tell whether or not any of these guys here is producing a lot of beta-gal?
 Yep?

-So, no IPTG, but put on ex-gal, and if anybody's producing a lot of beta-gal, what happens?
+So, no IPTG, but put on X-gal, and if anybody's producing a lot of beta-gal, what happens?
 They turn blue: very easy to go through lots of E coli like that looking for something blue.
 And so, lots of mutants were collected that were blue.

 And, these chemicals are still used today.
-They're routinely used in labs, ex-gal and stuff like that, making bugs turn blue because this has turned out to be such a well-studied system that we use it for a lot of things.
-So, mutants were found that were constituative.
-So, mutants were found that were constituative.
-Constituative mutants: meaning expressing all the time, no longer regulated, so, characterizing these constituative mutants.
+They're routinely used in labs, X-gal and stuff like that, making bugs turn blue because this has turned out to be such a well-studied system that we use it for a lot of things.
+So, mutants were found that were constitutive mutants.
+Constituative mutants: meaning expressing all the time, no longer regulated, so, characterizing these constitutive mutants.